Ivabradine: Adverse effects

 Overall, 14.5% of patients taking ivabradine experience luminous phenomena (by patients described as sensations of enhanced brightness in a fully maintained visual field).
 This is probably due to blockage of Ih ion channels in the retina, which are very similar to cardiac If.
 These symptoms are mild, transient, and fully reversible.
 In clinical studies, about 1% of all patients had to discontinue the drug because of these sensations, which occurred on average 40 days after the drug was started.

 In a large clinical trial, bradycardia (unusually slow heart rate) occurred in 2% and 5% of patients taking ivabradine at doses of 7.5 and 10 mg respectively (compared to 4.3% in those taking atenolol).
-2.6–4.8% reported headaches.
+Headaches were reported in 2.6 to 4.8 percent of cases.
 Other common adverse drug reactions (1–10% of patients) include first-degree AV block, ventricular extrasystoles, dizziness and/or blurred vision.

 Mechanism of action

 Ivabradine acts on the If (f is for "funny", so called because it had unusual properties compared with other current systems known at the time of its discovery) ion current, which is highly expressed in the sinoatrial node.
 If is a mixed Na+–K+ inward current activated by hyperpolarization and modulated by the autonomic nervous system.
 It is one of the most important ionic currents for regulating pacemaker activity in the sinoatrial (SA) node.
 Ivabradine selectively inhibits the pacemaker If current in a dose-dependent manner.
 Blocking this channel reduces cardiac pacemaker activity, selectively slowing the heart rate and allowing more time for blood to flow to the myocardium.
-By inhibiting the If channel, Ivabradine reduces the heart rate and workload on the heart.
+By inhibiting the If channel, ivabradine reduces the heart rate and workload on the heart.
 This is relevant in the usage of the medication to treat angina as well as congestive heart failure.
 This is in contrast to other commonly used rate-reducing medications, such as beta-blockers and calcium channel blockers, which not only reduce heart rate, but also the cardiac contractility.
 Given the selective decrease in rate without loss of contractility, ivabradine may prove efficacious for treatment of congestive heart failure with reduced ejection fraction.

-Ivabradine binds to HCN4 receptors (Potassium/sodium hyperpolarization-activated cyclic nucleotide-gated channel 4), utilizing Y506, F509 and I510 residues.
+Ivabradine binds to HCN4 receptors (potassium/sodium hyperpolarization-activated cyclic nucleotide-gated channel 4), utilizing Y506, F509 and I510 residues.

 Clinical trials

 Coronary artery disease

 The BEAUTIFUL study randomised over 10917 patients having stable coronary artery disease and left ventricle dysfunction (ejection fraction < 40%).
 Ivabradine did not show a significant reduction in the primary composite endpoint of cardiovascular death, admission to hospital for acute myocardial infarction, and admission to hospital for new onset or worsening heart failure.
-However, in a prespecified subgroup of patients with a heart rate of more than 70 bpm, ivabradine significantly reduced the following secondary endpoints:
+However, in a prespecified subgroup of patients with a baseline heart rate of more than 70 bpm, ivabradine significantly reduced the following secondary endpoints: